 This article has affiliate links.
 Some links and banners will reroute you to another website.
 If you ever decide to make a purchase, we get a small commission, and it helps us with our website costs.
 We really appreciate your support!

 DISCLAIMER: We do not recommend for you to attempt any hikes where there are signs stating to not go.
-This website does not serve as an official guide.
-If you attempt any of the hikes, climbs, or other activities documented on beardandcurly.com you are doing so at your own risk.
+This website does not serve as an official guide and any activity is at your own risk.
 Hiking in Hawaii is dangerous and accidents do occur, sometimes fatal.
-Timon Peskin, Yana Peskin, and beardandcurly.com are not responsible for loss, damages, legal fees, medical fees, injury or death incurred as a result of your actions taken as a result of visiting this website.
+Beardandcurly.com is not responsible for loss, damages, legal fees, medical fees, injury or death incurred as a result of your actions taken as a result of visiting this website.

 Visited in January 2016.